tezzachris/GARCH/hn1d/README.md

 Code for Estimating the model of Heston-Nandi GARCH (1,1)

 Functions:
-- Follow main.m for calling the other functions
+- main.m: for calling the other functions

 Reference: